The Saloon – A Royal Room Restored

-The restoration project will run until 2018 and has been externally funded following a successful fundraising campaign led by The Royal Pavilion & Museums Foundation, with generous support from the public, numerous trusts and the charity’s patrons and members.
+The restoration project has been externally funded following a successful fundraising campaign led by The Royal Pavilion & Museums Foundation, with generous support from the public, numerous trusts and the charity’s patrons and members.

 - Buy Royal Pavilion gifts from our online shop

 - Watch interviews with those who worked on the restoration